When you need to connect different systems together so that they work as one.

 Presentation of different cross patch solutions available on the download page

-When used with Tetra radios and DMR radios the call setup messages from the radio are used for triggering the other radios PTT.
+When used with Tetra radios the PEI call setup messages from the radio are used for triggering the other radios PTT.

 All audio handling in the interface is analogue, this means that you will have no delays on the audio path.
 All audio is instant.